 We can use the FLOOR Function to round down a number.
 Here we will round down different numbers to its nearest 1000.
 We will use different positive and negative numbers to see how the formula works.

 From the above formula we can see that when we use a negative number in the 2nd argument which is the multiple to which you want to round, the 1st argument needs to be negative too.
 Otherwise, it will give a #NUM error.

-Excel Roundup to Nearest 1000 Using Ceiling Function
+6. Roundup to Nearest 1000 Using CEILING Function

-While the FLOOR function rounds down a number the ceiling function is used to round up a number.
+While the FLOOR function rounds down a number, we can use the CEILING function to round up a number.
 We can round up a number to its nearest 1000 using the CEILING function.

 Just like the FLOOR function.
 In the CEILING function when you use a negative number in the 2nd argument your first argument should also be negative otherwise it will give us a #NUM error.

-Rounding a Number to its Nearest 1000 Using Custom Number Formatting
+7. Rounding a Number to Its Nearest 1000 Using Custom Number Formatting

 By using the custom number formatting, we can round up/down a number to its nearest 1000 value.
 Suppose you want to round the number 8490 to its nearest 1000.
 The nearest 1000 of 8490 is 8000.
 Using the custom number format, we can write this rounded number as 8k.
-The nearest thousand number of –8590 is -9000 which can be written as 9K using the custom number formatting.
+The nearest thousand number of –8590 is -9000 which we can write as 9K using the Custom Number Formatting.
 For doing this custom number formatting follow the steps below.